enyberg09/se_project_spots/README.md

 ## Tech Stack

-In this portion of my project, I have implemented media queries to help the display be compatible with desktop view and mobile views.
+In the initial portion of my project, I implemented media queries to help the display be compatible with desktop view and mobile views.
 Here are the technologies used:

 - **HTML**: Structure of the content
 - **CSS**: Styling the layout and components
 - **Responsive Design**: Ensuring the design is mobile-first and adapts to different screen sizes
 - **BEM**: Using Block-Element-Modifier methodology for better CSS organization and maintainability

+In the next portion of my project, I implemented JavaScript.
+By using Javascript, I was able to make the page even more interactive.

+- **JavaScript**: Improve interactivity of the page.
+The edit modal is now opened when clicked.
+The form is pre-filled with curent profile information.
+New profile information is saved when submitted.
+New posts can be created and added to the page without refreshing.
+New content is structured properly with all necessary elements.

 ## Screenshots